digital-work-lab/open-source-project/docs/teaching_notes.md

 ## Week 1: Topics <a id="topics"></a>

 - [x] Send out [welcome and information mailing](mailings.html#welcome) before the first session
+- [x] Link the [feedback issue](https://github.com/digital-work-lab/open-source-project/issues){: target="_blank"} in VC, explain our process of evaluation and improvement, summarize our improvements from last semester

 ## Week 2: Git  <a id="git"></a>